This page is for anyone who is not familiar with Broker Price Opinions BPOs and/or the BPO Industry. The following is discussed:

-Performing a BPO, in the BPO industry, means that a Real Estate Professional (agent, broker, or appraiser acting in an agent/broker capacity) is requested by a financial institution to submit an estimate of a selling price for a property in a BPO report for a fee.
+Performing a BPO, in the BPO industry, means a Real Estate Professional (agent, broker, or appraiser acting in an agent/broker capacity) is requested by a financial institution to submit an estimate of a selling price for a property in a BPO report for a fee.

 A financial institution may order a BPO for the following situations: